 Only registered student-athletes and their licensed team coaches may ride the race course during designated times during the event weekend.
-No coach is permitted to ride or otherwise be on the course during a race.
+No coach is permitted to ride the course during a race.

 RULE 4.12 - Spectator etiquette

 For purposes of safety and fairness to the participants, the following rules must be observed by all persons in attendance,